TheFormulaCruisers/HU3-Nodes/ADC/README.md

 ## Running the tests

 In order to monitor if the code is converting the Analog signal into Digital signal we add a condition to the LED’s.
-Because we have but 4 LED's we've taken the maximum Digital value and divided it by 4.
+Because we have but 4 LED's we've taken the maximum Digital value(0 - 255) and divided it by 4.
 If the analog signal is below a quarter of the reference voltage, led1 would turn on.
 If the analog signal surpasses a quarter but below half of the reference voltage, led1 and led2 would turn on. and so on.